Human Rights

 At the same time, we also expect our suppliers to have appropriate grievance mechanisms proportionate to their size, complexity and to the risk of their business environment.
 In parallel, our suppliers are also expected to remedy any adverse impacts on individuals, workers and communities that they may have caused or contributed to.
 Suppliers and their employees are also encouraged to use our global whistleblower system, EthicsLine, to make a report if they suspect misconduct linked to Vestas.

+In cases where we may be linked to adverse impacts for example through third parties including suppliers, we seek to use our leverage to ensure that any impacted stakeholder is remediated.
 For this purpose, Vestas has in place an Operational-level Grievance Mechanism (OGM) used during the construction of our wind farm projects and EthicsLine, our whistle-blower hotline which is publicly available and accessible.
+Vestas furthermore commits to collaborate with judicial or non-judicial mechanisms such as national courts, Ombuds Institutions, OECD National Contact Points, national human rights institutions as mean to provide access to remedy.

 Promoting human rights in the energy transition